 How the Size of a Factoring Advance Is Determined

-Factoring companies we reviewed rely on multiple criteria to determine the size and percentage of invoices they are willing to advance to borrowers.
+Factoring companies rely on multiple criteria to determine the size and percentage of invoices they are willing to advance to borrowers.
 These criteria include the industry, customer creditworthiness, aging reports, and debtor creditworthiness.
 In addition to this, factoring companies rely on a degree of familiarity with a business and its customers.

 Generally speaking, low-risk industries will get better terms, such as higher advance rates, than high-risk ones.
 For instance, businesses that supply services will receive higher advance rates than those that supply products.
 That’s because service-based businesses are less prone to disputes, making them less risky for the factor to deal with.